Materials

 Good oil, chemical, ozone, weathering and abrasion resistance.
 Excellent general purpose rubber that can handle a wide variety of applications.

-Blended natural gum and nitrile rubber lining for general purpose use in abrasion and applications with trace amounts of oil present.
-General material properties are closely related to soft natural gum rubber.
+Moderate oil resistance (MOR) compounds blend natural gum and nitrile rubber, designed for general-purpose use in abrasion and applications with small amounts of oil.
+General material properties are similar to soft natural gum rubber, while the inclusion of nitrile rubber allows them to resist trace amounts of oil.